jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       image: portrait1.png
       goals:
         - Save for son's education
-        - Find new movie each Friday
+        - Find new activity to do with sons
-        - Receive pay raise in a a year
+        - Read every day
       needs:
         - Skimmable pet profiles
         - Filters for profile listings